millenniumdisk/platinum-compass/test/README.md

 the address or reference that points to the memory address can't be changed but the value stored in it can be changed

 it is better to always use const and then change it to let when declaring variables in order to minimize the problem of debugging errors which will come when variables are accidently used in a calculation or statement and its value becomes modified unintentionally

-use let when the variable's value will be changed later on */ const num = 5;
+use let when the variable's value will be changed later on */ const num = 5; // variable declared with const needs to be initialized right away

 console.log(num);
 ```